Jeffery2534/school_system_backend/README.md

 Select the "initialize" scene.
 Click the "Play" button in the Unity Editor to run the project.

+For Web
+1. Enter the link in the browser.

 Environment Setting

 For EXE Version
-Operating System Required: Windows 10, Windows 11
+Operating System: Windows 10, Windows 11

 For Unity's Editor Version
 Unity Editor Version Required: 2022.3.3f1
 Supported Platforms: Compatible with all platforms that support Unity project editor

+For Web Version
+Require any web browser.

 Usage Guide
 Student Account for Testing